its-theo/NukeCord/README.md

 ☣️ Never use a bot created on your main account to avoid the risk of getting termed

+1. Create a bot, enable member intents and copy the token

-1. Fill out the required information in `config.json`.
+2. Fill out the required information in `config.json`.

-2. If you are using Windows, run `run.bat` to start the nuker.
+3. If you are using Windows, run `run.bat` to start the nuker.
 If you are a Linux run `bash run.sh` in the console, for MacOS do `sh run.sh`.

-3. NukeCord is ready
+4. NukeCord is ready

 I do not take any responsibility for termination or nuked serves.